 What is Unagi?

 Unagi is the Japanese word for freshwater eel, specifically the Japanese eel (Anguilla japonica).
-It is a popular and traditional dish in Japanese cuisine, often grilled and served with a sweet soy-based glaze called "tare."
-Unagi is known for its tender and rich flavor, making it a delicacy enjoyed by many in Japan and around the world.
+It is a popular and traditional dish in Japanese cuisine, often grilled and served with a sweet soy-based glaze called “tare.”
+Unagi is known for its tender and rich flavor, making it a delicacy enjoyed by many in Japan and worldwide.

-The preparation of unagi involves a process called "kabayaki," where the eel is butterflied, skewered, and then grilled over an open flame or charcoal.
+The unagi preparation involves “kabayaki,” where the eel is butterflied, skewered, and then grilled over an open flame or charcoal.
 The tare sauce is brushed onto the eel while grilling, giving it a sweet and savory glaze.
-Unagi is commonly served over rice as "Unadon" (grilled eel rice bowl) or "Hitsumabushi" (a Nagoya specialty where the eel is eaten in different ways – as is, with condiments, and mixed with broth and rice).
+Unagi is commonly served over rice as “Unadon” (grilled eel rice bowl) or “Hitsumabushi” (a Nagoya specialty where the eel is eaten in different ways – as is, with condiments, and mixed with broth and rice).

 Unagi has cultural significance in Japan and is often consumed on certain occasions, such as the Doyo no Ushi no Hi (Day of the Ox) in mid-summer and during the Japanese custom of "Eel Day" to provide stamina during the hot season.
 It's also considered a nutritious food due to its protein and healthy fat content.

-- Texture: Unagi has a tender, melt-in-your-mouth texture when properly grilled.
+• Texture: Unagi has a tender, melt-in-your-mouth texture when adequately grilled.
 The contrast between the soft eel and the slightly firm rice in nigiri provides a satisfying bite.

-- Visual Appeal: The glossy, caramelized glaze on the eel and the precise presentation of nigiri on a small bed of rice makes unagi nigiri visually appealing and enticing.
+• Visual Appeal: The glossy, caramelized glaze on the eel and the precise presentation of nigiri on a small bed of rice make unagi nigiri visually appealing and enticing.

-- Umami: Unagi is packed with umami, the fifth basic taste sensation.
+• Umami: The unagi roll is packed with umami, the fifth basic taste sensation.
 Umami is known for enhancing the overall flavor experience and making food more satisfying.

-- Adaptability: Unagi nigiri can be enjoyed in various ways.
-Some might prefer the classic unagi nigiri, while others might enjoy experimenting by adding wasabi, ginger, or other condiments to customize the flavors.
+• Adaptability: Unagi sushi can be enjoyed in various ways.
+Some might prefer the classic eel sushi, while others might enjoy experimenting by adding wasabi, ginger, or other condiments to customize the flavors.

 For the Unagi Nigiri

-- Sushi Rice: Use high-quality short-grain sushi rice, which is sticky and holds its shape well when formed into nigiri.
+• Sushi Rice: Use high-quality Japanese short-grain rice (sushi rice), which is sticky and holds its shape well when formed into nigiri.

-- Sweet Soy Glaze (Tare): A sweet soy-based glaze that's brushed onto the eel while grilling.
-You can make your own or purchase pre-made tare.
+• Sweet Soy Glaze (Tare): A sweet soy-based glaze brushed onto the eel while grilling.
+You can make your own or purchase a pre-made tare.
+You can also substitute it with teriyaki sauce.

 For the Tare Sauce (Eel Sauce)

-- Soy Sauce: This is renowned for its high umami content, which is the fifth basic taste sensation.
-Adding soy sauce to the tare sauce intensifies the umami component, making the sauce more flavorful and satisfying.
+• Soy Sauce: This is renowned for its high umami content, which is the fifth basic taste sensation.
+Adding soy sauce to the unagi sauce intensifies the umami component, making the sauce more flavorful and satisfying.
 Soy sauce contains salt, which helps balance the sweetness from ingredients like mirin and sugar in the tare sauce.

 Optional for serving: